 Why Should You Write a Thank You Note After Your Interview?

-- Keeps you top of mind: With multiple candidates vying for the same position, a thank-you note helps keep you memorable.
+| Keeps you top of mind | When several candidates are competing for the same role, a thank-you note helps you stand out and stay memorable. |

 Elements To Include in a Thank You Email After an Interview